 What Is Bergamot Essential Oil?
 Where Does It Come From?

 The rinds of the orange are separated from the fruit and placed in a glass vial.
 Water is heated in a separate vial to produce steam.
 The steam moves through a series of glass tubes and fills the vial containing the organic matter (rinds).
-Through the evaporation process, the essential nutrients of the rinds are removed and then passed through another glass tube (once the pressure builds up in the vial) on towards the condensation chamber where the vapour gathers and cools.
+Through the evaporation process, the essential nutrients of the rinds of the citrus fruit are removed and then passed through another glass tube (once the pressure builds up in the vial) to the condensation chamber where the vapor gathers and cools.
 This is where the citrusy scent stems from.

 Uses For Bergamot Essential Oil

-Benefits of Bergamot Essential Oil For Hair
+Benefits Of Bergamot Essential Oil For Hair

 By treating the scalp with antibacterial agents like those found in (high quality) bergamot essential oil you effectively remove the source of the infection, as well as the symptoms that come with an inflamed scalp.
 These infections are commonly related to conditions such as dandruff and dry, itchy scalps.
-The oil also acts as a fantastic conditioner/moisturizer, so can be used to treat dry and damaged hair that is generally caused by sun overexposure or dry heatwaves – depending on the region you live in.
-The oil will keep your hair nourished, smooth and smelling great for a long time – it will also add a nice sheen to your hair, leaving it shinier and more lively.
+The oil also acts as a fantastic conditioner/moisturizer.
+It treats dry and damaged hair generally caused by sun overexposure or dry heatwaves.
+The oil will keep your hair nourished, smooth and smelling great for a long time.
+It will also add a nice sheen to your hair, leaving it shinier and more lively.

-Benefits of Bergamot Essential Oil For Skin
+Benefits Of Bergamot Essential Oil For Skin

 Secondly, be sure to stay out of direct sunlight after applying the oil as one of its main ingredients (‘bergapten’) becomes poisonous when exposed to direct sunlight or UV rays.
 Finally, as a general rule of thumb, you should always mix the oil with a carrier oil (such as almond, lemongrass or bergamot mint) as a way of lessening the direct effects of the essential oil should something go wrong i.e. an allergic reaction etc.

 Bergamot Fruit Oil can help regulate sebum secretion, and it has been known to even out skin tone and promote wound healing pic.twitter.com/ufogYNOE4R

-— Dr. Trevor Cates (@drtcates) February 22, 2017
+— The Spa Dr. (@drtcates) February 22, 2017

 Are There Side Effects To Using Bergamot Essential Oil?

-As I mentioned earlier, bergamot oil is generally safe to use and shouldn’t cause you any problems – so long as you use it correctly.
-There are however, a few side-effects I feel I should note – just so that you know what to look out for.
-Firstly, it’s always important to patch test bergamot oil and to dilute it with a separate carrier oil or water (3:1 bergamot drop).
+As I mentioned earlier, the FDA considers bergamot oil safe to use.
+You shouldn’t have any problems using it -- so long as you use it correctly.
+There are however, a few side-effects I feel I should note.
+Firstly, it’s important to patch test and dilute bergamot oil with a separate carrier oil or water (3:1 bergamot drop).

-Finally, consuming too much bergamot oil orally (or with your Earl Grey Tea for instance) on a regular basis can lead to a potassium deficiency which can cause cramps and muscle spasms.
-Again, the oil is generally very safe for use so long as you stick to the correct dosages and don’t over do it.
-Like everything in life, too much of a good thing can be bad – so everything in balance.
+Finally, consuming too much bergamot oil orally (or with your Earl Grey Tea for instance) on a regular basis can lead to a potassium deficiency.
+This can cause cramps and muscle spasms.
+Again, the oil is generally very safe for use so long as you stick to the correct dosages and don’t overdo it.
+Like everything in life, too much of a good thing can be bad -- so everything in balance.
 This is especially true when it comes to this particularly potent oil.
 As mentioned, always check with your health care provider and go from there.